dylsub/downbadtest/README.md

 # downbadtest
-Fun checklist style test created on a web application Extract the folder and open the index.html to access.
+Fun checklist style test created on a web application <a href="https://dylsub.github.io/downbadtest">here</a>